 Kubernetes Orchestration: Overview, Tools, & Migration

-Containers are a modern way of packaging and distributing an application and its dependencies so that it can run anywhere (development workstation, test environment, production) ideally without any changes.
+Containers are a modern way of packaging and distributing an application and its dependencies.
+Containers can run anywhere (development workstation, test environment, production) ideally without any changes.
 This new capability has brought with it a need.

-This is where Kubernetes orchestration comes in.
+This is where a Kubernetes orchestration comes in.

 What Is a Kubernetes Orchestration Responsible for?

 Kubernetes is unique due to the large and growing ecosystem of supporting tools.
 Since Kubernetes is so versatile, it has become the defacto standard for container orchestration.

-- Github has Kubernetes as the number one project with 50,000 devs/commits.
+GitHubhas Kubernetes as the number one project with 50,000 devs/commits.

-- Docker Swarm has less complexity and features than Kubernetes and is often used in non-production environments where developers want an easier path to container deployments at the prototyping or proof-of-concept stages of their development lifecycle.
+Docker Swarm has less complexity and features than Kubernetes.
+Docker Swarm is often used in non-production environments where developers want an easier path to container deployments at the prototyping or proof-of-concept stages of their development lifecycle.
 Here is a Docker vs. Kubernetes comparison.

-- Helm is an application package registry used for Kubernetes.
+Helm is an application package registry used for Kubernetes.
 Helm “charts” allows for the deployment of a pre-configured software stack into Kubernetes using a single command.

 - Decomposing a monolithic application into a set of logical services that encapsulate the functionality of the application.

-- Kubernetes comes with new abstractions and concepts; the learning curve is high. ensuring that the teams acquire the necessary skills and learn the best practices needed to operate this complex technology can be a challenge for organizations.
+Kubernetes comes with new abstractions and concepts.
+The learning curve is high.
+Ensuring that the teams acquire the necessary skills and learn the best practices needed to operate this complex technology can be a challenge for organizations.

-- Ensuring the Kubernetes control plane remains healthy and available.
+Ensuring the Kubernetes control plane remains healthy and available.
 The Kubernetes control plane consists of the core components needed to run Kubernetes.
 These components are distributed across the hosts the make up the Kubernetes cluster.
 Managing and maintain distributed components can introduce additional complexity.